ibrahimatay/CKAD-Exercises/README.md

 # CKAD Exercises

-Practice materials and exercises for preparing for the Certified Kubernetes Application Developer (CKAD) exam.
-These resources are designed to help individuals gain the necessary knowledge and skills to successfully complete the CKAD exam and earn their certification.
+Practice materials and exercises are needed to prepare for the Certified Kubernetes Application Developer (CKAD) exam.
+These resources are designed to help individuals gain the necessary knowledge and skills to complete the CKAD exam and earn their certification successfully.

 ****Note***: Continuous improvements and bug fixes are made within the repository to produce better solutions.*